MaDHouSe79/mh-jobgaragemenu/README.md

 ## QB Job Garage Menu with category
-- All vehicles can be put by category
+- All vehicles can be put by category.
 - You can also rank vehicles so that only these players can use those vehicles.
+- Garage blips are job dependent.

 ## 📸 Screenshot 👊😁👍
 ![foto1](https://www.madirc.nl/fivem/garagemenu2.png)